MCT-master/mct-master.github.io/_posts/2019-02-19-Convolverizer.md

 We were a bit overwhelmed by the complexity of our initial idea and the backup solution we wanted to implement proved to be a project in itself.
 Shreejay suggested going for something else instead, to simplify things and would make it suitable for our level of expertise.
 In the end, we all agreed to continue our project but within the p5.js library, step by step.
 We were reassured it would make things easier since many examples were given and we would only have to find out how to connect them in the code.
 We considered at some point to work without the mic and only load two sounds that could be used as an effect on one another.
 We agreed on two scenarios for the application, each divided into different sub-steps.
 Sepehr and Eirik worked on fusing the impulse response to the live input and Karolina and Shreejay worked on integrating the recording function.

 **DAY 4**
 After we had some guided cleaning of the code and more guided coding sessions, we were able to finish the prototype and make it work both visually and sonically.
-In the process, we replaced the idea of using live recorded sound with preloaded soundfile.
+In the process, we replaced the idea of using live recorded sound with a preloaded soundfile.
 Fig 3 shows the final audio signal flow diagram of the prototype.
 We were able to perform together with almost all developers and everything went well, fortunately.
 You can read about our performance below.

 <figure align="middle">
 <img src="/assets/img/Fig3.jpg" alt="Signal flow diagram day 3 & 4" width="70%">